Therapy for Business Owners & Entrepreneurs

 What I Help Business Owners Address

-Perfectionistic standards and fear of disappointing others
+✓ Fear of disappointing others

-Feeling like a fraud despite real accomplishments
+✓ Feeling like a fraud (imposter thoughts)

-Isolation, resentment, or relationship strain due to work demands
+✓ Isolation, resentment, or relationship strain

-Untangling your identity from your business
+✓ Separating identity from business performance

 If more than one of these feels true, you’re not alone.

-If worry spirals are driving this, see Anxiety Therapy.
-If it’s rigid standards and over-preparing, see Perfectionism Therapy.
 If it’s denying your successes despite real wins, see Imposter Syndrome Therapy.

 Mental wellness is a business asset.